-Curriculum evaluation is the process of determining whether a curriculum, its components, or all are worthwhile (Bhavard, 2010, p.
+Curriculum evaluation determines whether a curriculum, its components, or all are worthwhile (Bhavard, 2010, p.
 72).
 The evaluation of curricula reviews, monitors, and informs appropriate stakeholders regarding the quality of education.
 Stakeholders are people like the public, teachers, students, and the government, who are affected by the curriculum choice.
 According to Hussain, Dogar, Azeem, and Shakoo (2011), discussion, experiments, interviews (both group and individual), agency opinions, stakeholder observation techniques, questionnaires, practical performance, and official records are among the most crucial approaches and techniques.
-The majority of curriculum developers concur that following the adoption of a developed curriculum in schools, proper assessment procedures should be developed to examine the curriculum's efficacy in accomplishing its purposes, goals, and objectives.
+Most curriculum developers concur that following the adoption of a developed curriculum in schools, proper assessment procedures should be developed to examine its efficacy in accomplishing its purposes, goals, and objectives.
 Any unexpected consequences must also be mentioned in the feedback given so that information about the curriculum may help inform future changes to the curriculum.
 Once a new curriculum is introduced in schools, it will remain in place until the time comes when it is no longer necessary.